CS 473: Useful Resources

 - Illinois course materials

-- Lecture notes, slides, lab handouts, homeworks, and exams are available for several past semesters of algorithms classes at Illinois.
-For each class, I've listed only the most recent iteration for each instructor, but several older semesters are also available.
+- Lecture notes, lecture videos, slides, lab handouts, homeworks, and exams are available for several past semesters of algorithms classes at Illinois.

 - Course materials elsewhere

 - Over the last decade, it has sadly become much less common for instructors to preserve their course materials on the open web.
 Most instructors (or perhaps more accurately, most universities) either lock their course materials inside walled gardens (“learning management systems”) or simply delete them when the course is over.
 Here are some useful exceptions.

 — homeworks (without solutions), lab problems (with solutions)

 current semester?) — notes/slides for all semesters, recitation worksheets for some semesters, homeworks only for the current semester

 Fall 2017) — lecture notes for most semesters, homeworks for all

 Fall 2011) — notes, videos, and problem sets

 Stanford (Summer 2013) — slides and problem sets